nicolovitelli/my-docs/docs/SQL/DDL.md

 The definition of a Global Temporary Table is visible to all sessions, but the data in a Global Temporary Table is visible only to the session that inserts the data into the table.

-**Notes about Global Temporary Tables**
-- DDL operations (except TRUNCATE) are allowed on an existing temporary table only if no session is currently bound to that temporary table.
-If you rollback a transaction, the data you entered is lost, although the table definition persists.
-- Indexes can be created on global temporary tables.
-They are also temporary and the data in the index has the same session or transaction scope as the data in the underlying table.

-**The ON COMMIT Clause**\
+**The ON COMMIT Clause**
 The ON COMMIT clause indicates if the data in the table is transaction-specific (the default) or session-specific, the implications of which are as follows:

-- **DELETE ROWS**: The database truncates the table after each commit.
+- `#!sql DELETE ROWS`: The database truncates the table after each commit.
 	- Rows will also be deleted after a failed DDL Statement.
 	- N.B.: only certain failed DDL Statements will delete all rows.
-- **PRESERVE ROWS**: The database truncates the table when you terminate the session.
+- `#!sql PRESERVE ROWS`: The database truncates the table when you terminate the session.

 **Global Temporary Tables Syntax**
 ```sql